Looker supports IBM’s DB2 database on AS400, which is discussed on this IBM Knowledge Center page.

 Give the user that will access Looker write access to the schema.

 In order to enable query killing, implement the following stored procedure:

-In the current Looker release, IBM DB2 supports the following Looker features:
+In Looker 21.0, IBM DB2 supports the following Looker features:

 After completing the database configuration, you can connect to the database from Looker using these directions.